nikos-glikis/proxymity/README.md

     3) ImageMagick (command line command is convert)
     4) Mysql database/

-All tools must be installed and added to the path must be installed and accessible from the command line.
+All tools must be installed and added to the path and accessible from the command line.

 Ubuntu: